Continuation-of-Ashford/ashford-docs/README.md

 Because ReCoA is a Westmarches-style game in a linear timeline, your character will benefit from the time *between* your sessions.
 At the start of each session, you will be allowed one Downtime Action for the character you are bringing to the session.
 Take a look at the [Downtime Actions Guide](playing_the_game/downtime_actions.md) to learn more!

+We play on FoundryVTT.
+The link to our table can be found here: https://ashford-moltenhosting.moltenhosting.com/join

 ## Settlement
 One of the more exciting aspects of our gameplay at ReCoA is the concept of "Settlement".